Holt, California

 Holt is an unincorporated community in San Joaquin County, California, United States.
-Holt is located along an Atchison, Topeka and Santa Fe Railroad line 7.5 mi west of downtown Stockton.
+Holt is located along the BNSF Railway's Stockton Subdivision line 7.5 mi west of downtown Stockton.
 Holt has a post office with ZIP code 95234, which was established in 1902.
 The community was named after the Holt brothers, the founders of the Holt Manufacturing Company, which later became the Caterpillar company.

 Climate

 According to the Köppen Climate Classification system, Holt has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.